Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 Kubernetes is an orchestration framework for software containers.
 Kubernetes provides the tools you need to run and manage containerized applications in production and at scale as microservices.
 Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
-CLuster have a control plane and a set of nodes (instances) that run containers.
+Cluster have a control plane and a set of nodes (instances) that run containers.
-A software layer that sits between your applications and your hardware infrastructure
+Kubernetes is a software layer that sits between your applications and your hardware infrastructure

+## Declarative management and objects
 - Kubernetes supports **declarative configurations**.
 Which means that you describe the **desired state** you want to achieve, instead of issuing a series of commands to achieve that desired state.
 Kubernetes’s job is to make the deployed system conform to your desired state and to keep it there in spite of failures.
 It reduces the risk of error.
 - Kubernetes also allows **imperative configuration**, in which you issue commands to **change the system’s state**.
 Experienced Kubernetes administrators use imperative configuration **only for quick temporary fixes** and as a tool when building a declarative configuration.